Raluca Cozma, Ph.D.

 Campus office: 201 Nichols Hall

 Raluca Cozma (Ph.D., Louisiana State University) joined the A.Q.
 Miller School of Media and Communication in 2017.
 She has professional experience in local television news and international communication from Romania and the United States.

 Cozma combines her professional background with her scholarship in international, political, and science communication to teach journalism and research skills in an age of evolving global and electronic media.

-Prior to joining K-State, Cozma taught at Iowa State University, where she won the Early Achievement in Teaching Award and the Harry Heath Distinguished Adviser Award and served as faculty adviser of ISUtv.
+Prior to joining K-State, Cozma taught at Iowa State University, where she won the Early Achievement in Teaching Award, the Harry Heath Distinguished Adviser Award, the Faculty-Staff Inspiration Award, and served as faculty adviser of ISUtv.
 She earned two professional-development grants that funded summer externships at local TV stations.
-At the national level, she served as chair of AEJMC’s Newspaper and Online News Division in 2015.
-She currently serves as chair of AEJMC’s Standing Committee on Teaching.
+At the national level, she served as chair of AEJMC’s Newspaper and Online News Division and as chair of AEJMC’s Standing Committee on Teaching.

 Cozma is the Vice President of the national honor society for journalism and mass communication, Kappa Tau Alpha, and the adviser of the Kansas State University Louise Benjamin KTA chapter.